Mchapariniya/dava-pipeline/docs/GUIDE.md

 pip install -r requirements_pipeline.txt conda install -c conda-forge ffmpeg -y
 ```

+This installs everything the transcription stage needs, including `demucs` for audio cleaning.
+If you built this environment from an older requirements file and later see `No module named 'demucs'`, run `pip install "demucs>=4.0"` here.

 > [!WARNING]
 > **If you see a driver error.** If importing the deep-learning library later reports that your NVIDIA driver is too old, it means the installed version was built for a newer graphics driver than yours.
 Reinstall a matching version, for example for a CUDA 12.8 capable driver: